stm32-periph/stm32f30/Projects/STM32F30x_StdPeriph_Examples/I2C/I2C_TSENSOR/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F30x Devices.
+  - This example runs on STM32F303xC and STM32F303xE Devices.

   - This example has been tested with STMicroelectronics STM32303C-EVAL (STM32F30x) evaluation board and can be easily tailored to any other supported device and development board.

   - STM32303C-EVAL Set-up
-    - Make sure that JP5 and JP6 jumpers are fitted in position 2-3.
+    - Make sure that JP5 and JP6 jumpers are fitted in position 1-2.
     - Make sure that JP1 jumper is fitted.

 @par How to use it ?